tedgey/Daily-Sales-Quotes/README.md

 Quotes are not longer random, but they are static for the first quote in quotes.json.

-- create timer or something to change quote every day
+- create timer/counter or something to change quote every day

   enable QuoteScore counter to have a heart animation add submit link for "Submit to be featured" modal

 Modal submission form:
-greatest quote ever
-from (LinkedIn URL or @twitter)
+styling tweaks

 More Motivation page:
-list of quotes that have been featured-- make responsive to dates posted date posted-- make responsive social (twitter finished, finish linkedin and facebook) QuoteScore-- real-time counter/backend
+list of quotes that have been featured-- make responsive to dates posted date posted-- make responsive social (twitter finished, facebook basically finished, finish linkedin) QuoteScore-- real-time counter/backend

-Change app from one page to multiple pages- add react router

 Back end:
 PostgreSQL tables/relationships
-need to store quotes
+need to store historic quotes
-need to store submitted emails need to store social info
+need to store submitted quotes (modal) need to store submitted emails (modal) need to store social info

+Styling:
+responsive to different sizes
+animations

                       ___________________________________________________________________________